Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_19_migrate_to_ovhcloud/guide.en-gb.md

 #### 1. mongosync

-The [mongosync](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/mongosync/) binary is the primary process used in Cluster-to-Cluster Sync. provides you with continuous, uni-directional data synchronization of MongoDB clusters in the same or different environments.
+The [mongosync](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/mongosync/) binary is the primary process used in Cluster-to-Cluster Sync.
+It provides you with continuous, uni-directional data synchronization of MongoDB clusters in the same or different environments.
 Check the mongosync [limitations](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/limitations/) before starting the migration.

 #### 2. MongoDB Kafka Connector